 Middens are protected under BC law.
 Do not disturb these archaeological sites.
 Help protect them by accessing the beach using the stairs where ever possible.

 Open year round with full service/full fee from March 15 to Oct.
-31. There are 14 drive-in sites (13 are reservable) & 15 walk-in sites (all reservable).
-Reservable sites are available from mid-May to mid-Sept.
-There are 40 mooring buoys (non-reservable), a floating nature house, amphitheatre, dock, boat launch and a day use area. .
+31. There are 16 drive-in sites (15 are reservable) & 28 walk-in sites (all reservable).
+Reservable sites are available from May 12 to Sept.
+2. There are 40 mooring buoys (non-reservable), a floating nature house, amphitheatre, dock, boat launch and a day use area. .
 Firewood is available for $7.00 a bundle or you may bring your own.
-A Group Shelter Site, located in the walk-in campground, can be reserved year round within the operating season.
-Interpretive Programs run throughout the summer months.
+A Group Shelter Site, located in the walk-in campground, can be reserved 12 months in advance of the arrival date, within the operating season.
+Interpretive Programs run throughout the summer months, dependent on funding.